H&M, others back new Bangladesh factory safety accord

 As salvage workers neared the end of their search for victims on Monday, Bangladesh's cabinet paved the way for parliament to allow garment workers to form trade unions without prior approval from factory owners.

-Other big brands involved in the fire and building safety talks include Wal-Mart (WMT.N) and Gap Inc (GPS.N), which said last year it would launch its own safety programme.
+Other big brands involved in the fire and building safety talks include Wal-Mart and Gap Inc, which said last year it would launch its own safety program.

 Wal-Mart, the world's largest retailer, did not say whether it plans to sign the accord.
 The company said that it is working with various parties "to come to an appropriate resolution" and "develop broad-based solutions for the industry."